lessload/DNSCrypt-reload/README.md

 ( recommend you to run script before connect wifi , Web Captive Portal will not show _in some case_ if you run script after connect wifi )<br/>
 ( no need to stop service just restart to get internet connection back )

-** Windows 10 v2004 or above, you need to enable NCSI Active Probing, detail in [Other problem](https://github.com/lessload/LESSLOAD-DNSCrypt#other-problem)
+** Windows 10 v2004 or above **
+- you need to enable NCSI Active Probing, detail in [Other problem](https://github.com/lessload/LESSLOAD-DNSCrypt#other-problem)
+- modify NCSI server got NCSI problem in some case.
 ## Pro
 - support Web Captive Portal, Normally `dnscrypt-proxy` may break web portal in many case.
 - easy to re-run dnscrypt-proxy by run `re-dnscrypt.bat` _[run as admin]_